shaelatoo/image-optimization_of_coronal_models/README.md

 What you might call "Main" is the function harmonic_amoeba2.pro, which contains the optimization algorithm.
 The repository also contains the following programs:

+pfss_opt_parameters.pro - contains a common block variable that contains parameters used by the PFSS library and the optimization
+    software
+transform_coefficients.pro - contains a common block variable that contains stored values related to the re-calculation of
-calc_phis.pro - given the modified values of the magnetogram transform, updates the values of phiat and phibt in the PFSS common
+    the inverse harmonic transforms by optimization_inv_transform.pro calc_phis.pro - given the modified values of the magnetogram transform, updates the values of phiat and phibt in the PFSS common block extract_transform.pro - given a vector of spherical harmonic transform coefficient values (a vertex in the optimization scheme),
-    block
-extract_transform.pro - given a vector of spherical harmonic transform coefficient values (a vertex in the optimization scheme),